-The mortality tables used in the June 30, 2018 (measurement date) actuarial valuation were as follows:
+The mortality tables used in the June 30, 2019 (measurement date) actuarial valuation were as follows:

-• Pre-Retirement Mortality - For general employees not covered under Act No. 127 of 1958, RP-2014 Employee Mortality Rates for males and females adjusted to reflect Mortality Improvement Scale MP-2018 on a generational basis.
-For members covered under Act No. 127 of 1958, RP-2014 Employee Mortality Rates are assumed with blue collar adjustments for males and adjusted to reflect Mortality Improvement Scale MP-2018 from the 2006 base year and projected forward using MP-2018 on a generational basis.
+• Pre-Retirement Mortality - For general employees not covered under Act No. 127 of 1958, RP-2014 Employee Mortality Rates for males and females adjusted to reflect Mortality Improvement Scale MP-2019 from the 2006 base year and projected forward using MP-2019 on a generational basis.
+For members covered under Act No. 127 of 1958, RP-2014 Employee Mortality Rates are assumed with blue collar adjustments for males and adjusted to reflect Mortality Improvement Scale MP-2019 from the 2006 base year and projected forward using MP-2019 on a generational basis.
 As generational tables, they reflect mortality improvements both before and after the measurement date.